Columbia County shooting range

-- A range use reservation must be made two weeks in advance of the training date.
+- A range-use reservation must be made two weeks before the training date.
 The reservation can be made by either email or phone through the contact information on this page.

-- A training plan or agenda must be submitted prior to the training day via email through the contact information on this page.
+- A training plan or agenda must be submitted before the training day via email through the contact information on this page.

 - Training must be designed so targets stay in target holders and all rounds must impact the backstop.

-- Because the range is closed on Wednesdays, a sidewalk sign will be available at the range, reading “Law Enforcement Training in Progress".
-You must display this sign at the gate entrance before you start your training and while your training is in progress.
-This will inform the neighbors and anyone who may drive by the range that a training is in progress.
+- Because the range is closed on Wednesdays, a sidewalk sign will be available at the range, reading “Law Enforcement Training in Progress."
+You must display this sign at the gate entrance before starting your training and while your training is in progress.
+This will inform the neighbors and anyone who may drive by the range that training is in progress.

-- The range may be used by law enforcement agencies during hours of normal operation, but the training group may not ask anyone to leave or inconvenience the public users of the range.
-If lanes are open and you follow regular range etiquette, you may shoot without reserving the range Thursday – Tuesday.
+- Law enforcement agencies may use the range during hours of normal operation, but the training group may not ask anyone to leave or inconvenience the public users of the range.
+If lanes are open and you follow regular range etiquette, you may shoot without reserving the range from Thursday to Tuesday.